DeepLearnPhysics/larcvdataset/README.md

 # larcvdataset

-This module defines a concrete instance of the pytorch Dataset class.
-It serves as an interface to data stored in LArCV2 root files.
+This module defines interfaces to LArCV 1 and 2 data.

+We attempt to support

+* pytorch's Dataset interface
+* tensorflows's tf.data Dataset operation interface

 This module assumes